Restaurants anxious as omicron, high food costs take toll - NewsBreak

 “If you like a restaurant and a small business you should get out there and support them,” Cooper said.
 “They might have to close, and then you’ll be heartbroken that you can’t get your favorite chicken parm or cannoli.”

-Steve Geffen, who owns four Chicago-area restaurants, including Once Upon a Grill, said he removed 30 percent of the tables from his restaurants to ensure customers felt comfortable dining inside.
+Steve Geffen, who owns four Chicago-area restaurants, including Once Upon a Grill, said he removed 30% of the tables from his restaurants to ensure customers felt comfortable dining inside.
 So far, it’s working.

 “They don’t mind waiting longer, knowing they’re not sitting on top of everybody else,” he said.